intsystems/BMM/projects.md

 **Note:** good start is to look at [this](https://github.com/facebookresearch/NeuralCompression) and [this repo](https://github.com/fahaihi/NNLCB?tab=readme-ov-file)

-### Low-variance gradient estimation for arbitary solutions
+### Low-variance gradient estimation for arbitary distributions

 **Number of people in team:** 2-4